jlucasdba/nimue/README.md

 ### Status
 Nimue is currently in a pre-release state.
 Core functionality should all work, and the interface will probably remain mostly stable, but no promises until 1.0.
 In particular, all errors raise raw Exception right now - custom exception classes remain to be added.

 Also worth noting so far Nimue has mostly been tested against sqlite3 and psycopg2 drivers.
-There shouldn't be major issues with other DBAPI compliant drivers, but needs further testing.
+Limited testing has been done with all the drivers listed in the testsuite.
+There shouldn't be major issues with any DBAPI compliant drivers.

 ### Driver-Specific Notes
 #### sqlite3